mateus-sartorio/descentralized-pik-with-blockchain-backend/README.md

 To run the application, follow these steps:

-1. **Build and Run the Application**: Use the following command to build the application:
+1. **Build and Run the Application**: Use the following commands to build  and run the application:
    ```bash
    cartesi build
    cartesi run